luisarizmendi/rhel-edge-quickstart/README.md

 # Description

-These scripts help to quickly create and publish RHEL for Edge images
+These scripts help to quickly create and publish RHEL for Edge images.
+You should execute them in a RHEL 8 or RHEL 9 server (which will become the image-builder and repo server for RHEL for Edge images).

 # Usage

-You just need to:
+If you already have your RHEL system installed and subscribed, you just need to:

 0) Run the `0-pre-requisites-osbuild.sh` script to deploy image-builder